LaqVillon/Dissertation-branch-predictor/README.md

       - [n]: is the size of the n-tuple
       - [a], [b], [c], [d0], [d1], [d2], [d3], [d4], [e]: are the parameters discussed in final text of the dissertation

-    For example, after compiling, execute:
+    For example, after compiling, run:
     ```
     $ ./bpu-wisard Dataset_pc_decimal/M1.txt 32 2 2 2 2 2 3 4 1 1
     ```